Unified Patent Court: Entry into force

-The agreement will enter into force for the first group of ratifiers on the first day of the fourth month after all of these three conditions have been met:
+The agreement entered into force for the first group of 17 ratifiers on June 1, 2023, the first day of the fourth month after all of these three conditions were met: Romania became the 18th member on 1 September 2024, following its ratification in May 2024.

 The entry into force was triggered when Germany deposited its instrument of ratification on 17 February 2023, leading to the scheduled entry into force on 1 June 2023.

 For signatories ratifying or acceding after the entry into force of the agreement, their membership takes effect on the first day of the fourth month after the member state deposits its instrument of ratification or accession.

 Activities before entry into force

 For operations of the Unified Patent Court to commence, the agreement shall have entered into force, and practical arrangements have to be made.
 To that end, five working groups of the Preparatory Committee have been established to conduct the preparatory work.
 Preselection of candidate UPC judges took place in 2014, with the first training activities taking place in 2015.

 Rules regarding representation before the court were provisionally approved in September 2015.
-They include the requirements for the European Patent Litigation Certificate (for which academic courses will be accredited) as well as equivalent certificates that will be accepted during a transition period.
+They include the requirements for the European Patent Litigation Certificate (for which academic courses will be accredited) as well as equivalent certificates that are accepted during a transition period.
 Patent attorneys with a law degree are exempted from the EPLC.